Interview Query

 What Do Business Intelligence Professionals Do?

-Within business intelligence there are developers and engineers who build BI and analytics infrastructure, and the analysts who evaluate the data, meet with stakeholders and generate reports that inform business decisions.
+Within business intelligence, some developers and engineers build BI and analytics infrastructure, and analysts evaluate the data, meet with stakeholders, and generate reports that inform business decisions.
 Some of the most common job functions include:

 • Meeting with stakeholders to determine BI needs.